samoyed-health-foundation/website/site/content/diseases/glaucoma-outline.md

 > current pharmacological formularies before initiating any treatment
 > protocol.

+Acute onset of glaucoma is a medical emergency.
+If you are unable to reach a veterinarian that can treat the dog immediately it is possible to give glycerin and withhold all water to change the osmotic pressure in the dog’s body which will reduce the pressure in the eye.
+If you have a dog that may be predisposed to glaucoma you should ask your vet or vet ophthalmologist what dosage would need to be given and keep glycerin on hand.

+The first treatment option for glaucoma is medications such as dorzolamide and latanoprost, which stabilize the IOP.
+If there is sight in the eye maintaining the pressure at acceptable levels is the goal.

+The median time from the first eye’s involvement to the second eye is 8 months.
+With the use of the medications that has been extended to 3.5 years.
+The medication will start to show slippage (the IOP will begin to rise) before full failure, allowing for other treatment to be implemented before an acute event occurs with potential sight loss.
+Medication can be used to delay the onset or prevent glaucoma in dogs that are at high risk.
+The current CERF exam will not identify dogs that are at risk and Gonioscopy will need to be done.
+The use of cannabis for glaucoma in dogs is questionable.
+Glaucoma in dogs is very different than in humans and, so far, research has not shown any helpful effects.
+Canines have more receptors for cannabis than humans and can overdose so caution is needed.

+If there is no sight and the pressure is not stable it may be possible to do ciliary ablation (injection of a drug that is toxic to the ciliary body) to eliminate the production of aqueous humor or the eye can be removed.
+Surgery may be the next step in treatment when medication is not working.
+The current surgery frequently done is endolaser cyclophotocoagulation (ECP) laser surgery.
+A laser beam selectively destroys some of the ciliary body which produces aqueous humor.
+This is not a cure but a way to slow progression when the drugs fail.
+ECP will usually also involve removing and replacing the lens.
+It is very complex and expensive and there is very little information on the success rate as it is a newer treatment.
+It should not be done if the medications are working as it carries serious risks.
+Another surgery frequently done is placing a separate drain to aid in removing the fluid from the eye but this frequently clogs within a year or so.
+The placing of the drain is often done in conjunction with ECP.
+A potential treatment that has been done in some human cases but has not yet been used in veterinary medicine is the replacement of the lens with a smaller lens.
+This would probably only be useful with dogs where there is adequate overall drainage and before an acute attack caused the iridocorneal canal to narrow.
+There is danger that such a procedure to prevent glaucoma could actually cause it as any inflammation can cause glaucoma.
+Surgery always runs the risk of the inflammation causing glaucoma.
+Gavin Kennard, DVM DACVO is a glaucoma specialist and he does not recommend cataract surgery, just to prevent your dog with cataracts from developing glaucoma (yes, cataracts can cause glaucoma).
+Dr. Kennard also pointed out that all glaucoma in dogs after an acute event with elevated pressure is closed angle  because that closes the angle.

 ## Management
+Glaucoma is a very painful condition and is difficult and expensive to treat and manage.
+The older the dog is at onset the better as medical management will usually fail after some time and in an older dog that might mean they make it through all of their life without requiring more invasive treatment.
+If you have a Samoyed with glaucoma you need to observe them closely as changes in behavior can be your only clue to them being in pain.
+Even when everything fails and all sight is lost I believe most dogs can still be perfectly happy and loss of sight is not a reason to euthanize.
+That is just my opinion which is backed by work with blind and deaf dogs as a behaviorist.

 ## References
+(Many thanks to Dr. Gavin Kennard for answering dozens of questions and providing so much information on glaucoma in canines).

+Ward, DVM, E. (n.d.).
+Glaucoma in Dogs.
+Retrieved from https://vcahospitals.com/know-your-pet/glaucoma-in-dogs  Two bones

+Canine (not human) glaucoma by N LaCroix DVM at Veterinary Medical Center of Long Island.  https://vmcli.com/canine-not-human-glaucoma/
+Two bones

+NOTE: CAN’T ACCESS  don’t link
+Maggio, F. (2015).
+Glaucomas.
+Topics in Companion Animal Medicine, 30(3), 86-96. doi:http://dx.doi.org.library.capella.edu/10.1053/j.tcam.2015.07.011  Three bones (edu)

+Graham, K. L., McCowan, C., & White, A. (2016).
+Genetic and biochemical biomarkers in canine glaucoma.
+Veterinary Pathology, 54(2), 194-203. https://doi.org/10.1177/0300985816666611

+Kato K, Sasaki N, Matsunaga S, Nishimura R, Ogawa H.  (2006).
+Incidence of canine glaucoma with Goniodysplasia in Japan : A retrospective study.
+Journal of Veterinary Medical Science, 68(8), 853-858. https://pdfs.semanticscholar.org/55a3/5a0870cd3674e90f638b30e1d196b694e7f0.pdf

+Neuroinflammation in advanced canine glaucoma.
+(2010).
+Molecular Vision, 16, 2092-2108.  http://www.molvis.org/molvis/v16/a225/
+Three bones

+Park, S. A., Sledge, D., Monahan, C., Bartoe, J. T., & Komáromy, A. M. (2019).
+Primary angle-closure glaucoma with goniodysgenesis in a beagle dog.
+BMC Veterinary Research, 15(1). https://doi.org/10.1186/s12917-019-1812-1
+Three bones

 > ![1 bone](/img/1-bone.gif)
 > ![2 bones](/img/2-bones.gif)